At a glance

 The screening criteria for the environmental objective “climate change mitigation” with regard to the buildings sector may be summarised as follows:

 For the construction of new buildings, the Delegated Act stipulates with regard to the environmental objective “climate change mitigation” that buildings must show a primary energy demand that is at least 10 % lower than the national standard for nearly zero-energy buildings (NZEB).
 In Germany relevant requirements are set forth in the Buildings Energy Act (Gebäudeenergiegesetz, GEG).
 Where the residential buildings sector in Germany is concerned, so-called KfW 55 houses (i.e. houses which meet the KfW 55 energy efficiency standard) would currently fulfil this criterion.
 When a building has an area of more than 5,000 m², it additionally undergoes testing for air-tightness and thermal integrity, or robust and traceable quality control processes are to be carried out during the construction process and the life-cycle Global Warming Potential is to be calculated.

-The Delegated Act requires that major renovations must realise a reduction of primary energy demand of at least 30 % or comply with the applicable legal requirements for major renovations.
+The Delegated Act requires that renovations of existing properties must realise a reduction of primary energy demand of at least 30 % or comply with the applicable legal requirements for major renovations.

 In the case of the acquisition and ownership of buildings built before 31 December 2020, the Delegated Act requires that a building has at least an Energy Performance Certificate (EPC) class A, or that proof is provided that the building belongs to the top 15 % in terms of the primary energy demand of the national or regional building stock.
 For the purpose of the assessment, a distinction is to be made between residential and non-residential buildings.